Top 10 French Drain Mistakes & How To Avoid Them

 To set the ball rolling, we provide an overview of French drains and how they function.

-First off, this is a simple drain that consists of a gravel trench that covers a perforated pipe.
-The gravel serves as a porous material through which runoff water enters into the pipe and flows off the property.
+First, this is a simple drain consisting of a gravel trench covering a perforated pipe.
+The gravel is a porous material through which runoff water enters the tube and flows off the property.

 This simple drainage system helps prevent structural damage due to moisture penetration.
 This is as far as we’d go in explaining what it’s about.